behreajj/CamZup/README.md

 ![Triadic](data/triadicDiagram.png)

 Processing defaults to additive RGB, where cyan (`#00ffff`) is the opposite of red (`#ff0000`), not green.
 This holds regardless of whether you use the `HSB` or the `RGB` color mode.
 The RYB wheel's limitations should be apparent from the above images.
 Oranges are dilated while blues are compressed.
 Brighter greens, cyans and magentas are not achievable.
 Blues and greens are desaturated.
-The hue represented by the RGB and RYB ramps above is _periodic_, not _linear_; input values to these ramps should be brought into range with `mod`, not `clamp`.
+The hue represented by the RGB and RYB ramps above is periodic, not linear; input values to these ramps should be brought into range with `mod`, not `clamp`.
 For example, a hue of `-0.125` is the same as `0.875` except that it is a clockwise shift, not a counter-clockwise one.

 ### Complement Mix Test